About

-Merit’s practice covers EU and German competition law with a focus on digital regulation
+Merit’s practice covers EU and German competition law with a focus on complex merger control and digital regulation.
+She is an expert in the media and technology sector.

-Her practice also covers antitrust investigations, as well as EU state aid procedures before the European Commission and EU Courts and advice at the forefront of green transformation and its funding.
+Her practice also covers antitrust investigations, as well as EU state aid procedures before the European Commission and EU Courts.

-Her clients include tech companies, financial institutions, private equity firms and industrials in transformation.
+Her clients include tech and media companies, financial institutions, private equity firms and industrials in transformation.

-- A global tech company on the European Commission's high profile Digital Markets Act (DMA) and in challenging its DMA designation before the EU Courts in Luxembourg.
+- Apple on the European Commission's high profile Digital Markets Act (DMA) investigations and in challenging its DMA designation before the EU Courts in Luxembourg.

-- Multiple clients on all aspects of the Foreign Subsidies Regulation (FSR), including assisting in M&A and public procurement notifications and helping setting up internal compliance systems.
+- Multiple clients on all aspects of the FSR, including assisting in M&A and public procurement notifications and helping setting up internal compliance systems.

-- CDPQ on merger control and foreign direct investment aspects of various investments and acquisitions globally.
+- La Caisse on merger control and foreign direct investment aspects of various investments and acquisitions globally.

 - Warburg Pincus on merger control and foreign direct investment aspects of various investments and acquisitions in Europe.